 After spending some ten years at this, I glimpsed into my future, and was there confronted by the bleak and depressing prospect that the most my life would ever accomplish would be to make more money.
 Well, money is important only when it's lacking, and as one of my favorite movie lines goes (this one from Citizen Kane, and as verbatim as I can remember it): "It's no trick to make a lot of money if all you want is to make a lot of money."

 So, at the ripe age of 30, I left the world of business, and struck out on a new career in the world of the arts sort of.
 What I did was take up a career as a photographer of architecture.
 While not considered among the high arts, photography, when practiced at the highest level, was art enough for me and whatever small gift for it I may have possessed.
-The career change also seemed to me a perfectly reasonable business decision as architecture was one of my lifelong interests, I already had a secure knowledge of basic photographic technique which I was certain I could expand easily enough to become expert, and by my taking on a well-chosen clientele I felt sure I could earn an at least bread-and-butter living by my efforts.
+The career change also seemed to me a perfectly reasonable business decision as architecture was one of my lifelong interests, I already had a secure knowledge of basic photographic technique which I was certain I could expand easily enough to become expert, and by my taking on a well-chosen clientele I felt sure I could earn an at least bread-and-butter living by my efforts and so not have to depend on my modest investments for my day-to-day living expenses.

 And it worked out just as I'd envisioned, better than I envisioned, until one day I encountered an original print by Adams, my first.
 It was an original print of this:

 and I was lost.
 I almost couldn't believe that what I was looking at was a photographic print so unlike was it from any photographic print I'd ever seen.
-I immediately undertook a detailed investigation of Adams's work, and within a week decided to abandon photographing architecture forever, and so embarked on a course that for years after was determined to follow in Adams's footsteps.
+I immediately undertook a detailed investigation of Adams's work, and within a week decided to abandon photographing architecture as a career (as opposed to accepting assignments when my wallet so dictated) and so embarked on a course that for years after was determined to follow in Adams's footsteps.

 So, what's with that photograph?, you may ask.
 It's simply a pretty picture.
 And it's indeed merely that until, that is, one has seen at firsthand an original Adams print of that pretty picture, whereupon the pretty picture instantly transforms into something infinitely greater; something almost unimaginable for one with no prior experience of an original Adams print.